Should I have Disc Brakes or Rim Brakes on my Electric Bike?

 bike-rim-brake-showing-tire-clearance-6500488

 If you have a bike with wide tires and rim brakes, then you will need long reach calipers.
 As the name suggests, these calipers allow for more tire clearance.
 So if you want rim brakes and you like switching your tires out for different ride types, then long reach calipers are an ideal option.
 By the way, it’s advisable to have long reach calipers in the first place, rather than upgrade to them later.
 This is due to the fact that to have long reach calipers, you need a frame that can accommodate them.
-This article An Ode to Long-Reach Brakesextlink-8744678 talks further about long reach calipers.
+This article An Ode to Long-Reach Brakes talks further about long reach calipers.

 Remember again, if you like to sometimes change your tires on your electric bike, then it’s a lot easier to do so if you have a mid drive motor.